shmulim/svd-xbee/README.md

+## NOTE!
+Check out [xbee-api](http://github.com/jouz/xbee-api).
+It separates out the API component and is aimed at being a more solid and tested module for working with XBees.
+New higher level modules based on [xbee-api](http://github.com/jouz/xbee-api) are in development here: [xbee-stream](http://github.com/jouz/xbee-stream) and here [xbee-nodes](http://github.com/jouz/xbee-nodes).

 # SVD-XBEE

 [Digi's xbee modules](http://www.digi.com/xbee) are good for quickly building low power wireless networks.
 They can be used to send/receive text data from serial ports of different devices.
 XBees can also be used alone for their on board digital and analog I/O capabilities.